 - P13.
 Administrative Permit Amendments.
-The permittee may request an "administrative permit amendment" for the following types of permit revisions: - a) Correction of typographical errors; - b) Change the name, address, or phone number of any person identified in the AOP, or provide a similar minor administrative change at the source; - c) Require more frequent monitoring or reporting by the permittee;
+The Permittee may request an "administrative permit amendment" for the following types of permit revisions: - a) Correction of typographical errors; - b) Change the name, address, or phone number of any person identified in the AOP, or provide a similar minor administrative change at the source; - c) Require more frequent monitoring or reporting by the Permittee; - d) Allow for a change in ownership or operational control of a source where EFSEC determines that no other change in the AOP is necessary, provided that a written